 - "N. Y. Prism Co.
 (N. Y.) (George E. Androvette.
 Pres.; J. Frederick

 Wordworth, Sec.; William E. Cash, Treas.
 Capital. $10,000.
 Directors:

 George E. Androvette, William E. Cash, J. Frederick Wordworth)

-473 W. B'way" —Polk's (Trow's) New York Copartnership and Corporation Directory, Boroughs of Manhattan and Bronx, Volume 52, 1904
+473 W. B'way" —The Trow Copartnership and Corporation Directory of the Boroughs of Manhattan and the Bronx (City of New York) · Volume 52, 1904

 - "Mr. Geo.
 E. Androvette, the president of the New York Prism Company,

 of 473 West Broadway, has been striving to convince property owners

 and tenants, as well as architects and the world generally, that

 prisms solve a problem which nothing else can, for many years.